 Bloom Time: From August to February, but can vary from region to region

 Mimosa diplotricha grows as an erect shrub or a scrambling climber up to 10 feet (3 m) tall.
 The leaves are bipinnate and bright green with a feathery appearance.
 They are arranged alternately along the stems.
 Each leaf contains around 20 pairs of small sessile, lanceolate leaflets arranged opposite each other.
 Each leaflet up to 0.5 inch (1.2 cm) long.
 The leaves are sensitive to touch and will curl up if disturbed.
 The stems are characteristically very long.
 They are squarish in cross-section, with 4 ridges running lengthwise.
-The flowers are pale pink and looks like a clustered fluffy ball.
-They are up to 0.5 inch (1.2 cm) in diameter and arise from short stalks from the leaf joints.
+The flowers are pale pink and look like a clustered fluffy ball.
+They are up to 0.5 inches (1.2 cm) in diameter and arise from short stalks from the leaf joints.
 The flowers develop into clustered slightly curved seed pods.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).